 - Chopped fresh cilantro to taste

-- Hot cooked brown rice or other grain of your choice quinoa, basmati rice, couscous, etc.
+- Hot cooked grain of your choice quinoa, basmati rice, couscous, etc.

 - Meanwhile, heat the remaining oil in a large skillet or steep-sided stir-fry pan.
-Add the onion and sauté over medium heat until golden, then add the minced chili and sauté for another minute or two.
+Add the onion and sauté over medium heat until translucent, then add the garlic and continue to sauté until the onion is golden.

 - Explore more eggplant recipes on VegKitchen.